Calestial2/Txtmax/README.md

 - **terminal:** Access a built-in terminal to type commands directly in the editor.
 - **localhost:** Start a Python or Flask app on a web server.
 Choose between Flask or PythonHTTP, enter a filename including its extension, and run it on localhost:8080.
 - **recycle:** Recover deleted files by listing all deleted files and typing "recover <filename>.<extension>" to restore them.
+- **info:** Although not included in manual and help, it creates version.txtmax to see details like Name, Size, Maintainer, OS
 - **exit:** Exit the Txtmax editor.

 ## Automation